amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - `<daprPort>` specifies the port number upon which the Dapr sidecar is listening.
 - `<secret-store-name>` specifies the name of the Dapr secrets management component.
 - `<name>` specifies  the name of the secret to retrieve.
 - `<metadata>` provides additional information for the secret.
-This segment is optional.
-Metadata properties will differ per secret store.
-See the [secrets management API reference]([Secrets API reference | Dapr Docs](https://docs.dapr.io/reference/api/secrets_api/)) for more information about the available metadata properties.
+This segment is optional and metadata properties will differ per secret store.
+For more information about metadata properties, see the [secrets management API reference]([Secrets API reference | Dapr Docs](https://docs.dapr.io/reference/api/secrets_api/)).

  > [!NOTE]
- > The above URL represents the native Dapr API call available to any development platform supports HTTP or gRPC.
+ > The above URL represents the native Dapr API call available to any development platform that supports HTTP or gRPC.
 Popular platforms like .NET, Java, and Go have their own custom APIs.

 The JSON response contains the key and value of the secret.